hyperledger/identus-mediator/README.md

 ### Docker only

-It is possible to run everything with a single command with Docker compose docker-compose.yml The latest stable image version is available in the IOHK repositories.
+It is possible to run everything with a single command with Docker compose docker-compose.yml The latest stable image version is available in the Hyperledger Identus-Mediator repository.
 To build a docker image locally, run `NODE_OPTIONS=--openssl-legacy-provider sbt docker:publishLocal`.

 ```shell